 As a result of this project dedicating the necessary right-of-way for the Connection Road, the project will mitigate its "fair share" of traffic impacts on site and adjacent to this project.
-Improvements include: (1) constructing the road within the boundaries of tentative subdivision map; (2) striping for bike lanes on the existing Wisteria Lane and the new Connection Road; and (3) payment of traffic impact fees with all future development.
+The project will be responsible for making the following circulation improvements: (1) constructing the road within the boundaries of tentative subdivision map; (2) striping for bike lanes on the existing Wisteria Lane and the new Connection Road; and (3) payment of traffic impact fees with all future development.
 Therefore, this project will be able to mitigate its impacts without the requirement to participate in improvements at the off-site intersections described in the project traffic study.

 - 5. In accordance with Action Item 2 of Policy C-1A of the Conservation Element of the General Plan, and concurrent with recordation of the Phase 1 Final Map, a non-exclusive easement shall be provided to the City of Paso Robles over the area identified as the 100-year flood plain of Huer Huero Creek.
-The purpose of the easement is to allow groundwater recharge within the riverbed. - 6.
+The easement will be - prepared by the City Attorney and will allow the City the on-going ability to use Huer Huero Creek for groundwater recharge purposes. - 6.
 In accordance with Action Item 3 of Policy PR-1B of the Parks and Recreation Element and Action Item 2, concurrent with recordation of the Phase 1 Final Map, a 40-ft wide public trail easement shall be dedicated to the City of Paso Robles, as identified in Exhibit C. The purpose of the easement is to allow a future multi-purpose public trail connection for bicyclists and pedestrians between an existing City-owned property on Huer Huero Creek and Airport Road. - 7.
 The project is located in proximity to the Paso Robles Municipal Airport and is subject to the requirements within the Airport Land Use Plan.
 The project is within the approach zones defined as Airport Safety Zones 2, 3, and 4.
 Uses such as light-industrial, warehousing, and commercial uses are permitted in the PM and C3 zones, as outlined in Table 6 of the Airport Land Use Plan, respective of each Safety Zone.
 Safety Zone 2 prohibits structures, congregations of equipment or vehicles, or public venues within 250 feet of the extended runway center line.
 Building envelop lines have been identified on lots 7-10 to ensure structures and uses are not located within the runway setback limitations outlined in Table 5 of the ALUP.